Manufacture of wooden houses

 photo source: radiotvsibiu.ro

-Building methods in hilly and mountainous areas, where wood was not a problem
+The way of building in the hills and mountains, where wood was not a problem

-The materials used in the past to build houses were wood, clay, straw, reeds, coir.
-The more wooded the area, the more wood was used in construction.
+The materials used in the past to build houses were wood, clay, straw, reeds, reeds, cobs.
+The more forested the area, the more wood was used in construction.

-In the north and north-west - Bucovina, Maramures, Trotuș Valley - but also in the other mountain areas, a lot of wood was used for building.
-Initially, round wood was used, as it was cut from the forest, then houses made of hewn beams, rectangular in section, appeared.
-The beams were hewn round at the ends and laid on top of each other to make the corner of the house.
+In the north and northwest - Bucovina, Maramureș, Trotuș Valley - but also in the other mountain areas, a lot of wood was used for building.
+Initially round wood was used, as it was cut from the forest, but later houses made of hewn beams, rectangular in cross-section, appeared.
+The beams were hewn rounded at the ends and placed one on top of the other to make the corner of the house.
 In Bukovina the joints were called "cheotori".

-The house was built on a foundation of river stone over which thick wooden beams were laid.
-What was obtained was called the house's footing and on it the construction was started.
+The house was built on a foundation of river stone on which thick wooden beams were laid.
+The result was called the "talpa casa", and it was on this that construction began.
 The roof was also made of wood.
-Small pieces were carved out and laid one on top of the other - shingles or shingles, as the longer ones were called.
+Small pieces were hewn and laid on top of each other - shingle or draniță, as the longer ones were called.

-There were specific elements for each area - gates in Maramures or the attic houses in the Trotuș Valley are just two examples.
+There were elements specific to each area - gates in Maramureș or attic houses in the Trotuș Valley are just two examples.

 wooden houses